jhipster/generator-jhipster-react-native/docs/project-structure.md

 Initialize and configure things in this folder.

 -   `app-config.js` - configuration for your React Native app, contains the JHipster API url and app URL scheme
--   `debug-config.js` - define how you want your debug environment to act
 -   `redux-persist.js` - configures Redux Persist

 ### modules